This post may contain affiliate links. Read the full disclosure here.

 They do tend to be a bit heavy on their own, so definitely add some perlite or orchid bark to increase drainage.

-The ones I use are orchid mix (for orchids, wouldn’t ya know?), carnivorous plant mix (for, you know), and cacti and bonsai mix.
+The ones I use are orchid mix (for orchids, wouldn’t ya know? – though I actually like to keep my orchids bare root sometimes), carnivorous plant mix (for, you know), and cacti and bonsai mix.

 If you don’t want to buy separate bags of perlite, bark, and general house plant mix then I’d just use cactus mix, because it’s really well-draining.